josephGZC/molecular_dynamics_MOFs_Cd/README.md

 Cadmium contamination in water sources

 ### Objectives
-* Determine the potential of UiO-66 and its derivatives as adsorbents of Cd.
+* Determine the potential of the metal-organic framework (MOF) called UiO-66 and its derivatives as adsorbents of cadmium.
-* Identify the best-performing UiO-66 derivative for Cd adsorption.
+* Identify the best-performing UiO-66 derivative for cadmium adsorption.
 * Describe the adsorption mechanism.

 ### Methods